 Office: Graveley Hall, Rm 119

 I am a broadly trained geographer.
 My research expertise includes cultural, historical, and environmental geography, cultural landscapes, national parks and protected areas, digital history, Historical GIS, tourism, and field methods with a regional focus on the western United States.
 My scholarship is interdisciplinary, mixed method, and field work oriented.
 I am keenly interested in understanding and interpreting how places change over time especially in terms of spatial dynamics and socially inscribed meanings.
 My research and teaching are mutually reinforcing, thereby connecting the classroom with active research projects and local, national, and international field sites.
 Dr. Youngs teaches courses in World Regional Geography, Historical Geography of National Parks, Introduction to Cultural Geography, Global Tourism, and Environment, Geography, & Sustainability.

 Leif Tapanila, Ph.D.

 Associate Professor, Director, Idaho Museum of Natural History

 - Sedimentary Geology

 Through the Idaho Virtualization Lab, I am working to expand the capacity and capability of making the fossil record accessible to anyone, anywhere.
 Our 3-D scanning lab is the best in the country at making high-fidelity digital reproductions for the purposes of archiving, research, and education.
 Many of these same tools and techniques are breathing new life into ancient fossils, especially specimens collected decades ago and collecting dust in the basement of museums around the world.
-The Helicoprion project, which has garnered the most attention for our lab, is a good example of how a century's old mystery can finally be solved using virtual paleontology.
-It is exciting to imagine what discoveries lie ahead!
+The Helicoprion project is a good example of how a century's old mystery can finally be solved using virtual paleontology.

 Charles Peterson, Ph.D.